(Updated December 2018)

 Oh and did you know – 82% of buyers researched their homes online in 2016.
 One can only guess what’s the percentage today.

-Unfortunately, there are some real estate agents who do not have any form of online marketing strategy.
+Unfortunately, there are some real estate salespersons who do not have any form of online marketing strategy.
 All they do is list your house by posting it on the above websites (and their own agency website) and pray really hard that the house will somehow sell.

 These ‘list and pray’ salespersons experience success with this formula in a hot market and use it repeatedly without any variation.
 They leave it to chance and these third party websites to find your next buyer.